General Lab Information

 Eligibility Criteria

-Applicants are eligible for up to a year after graduation.
+Applicants are eligible for up to one year after graduation.
 A journalism or science degree is preferred, but undergraduates with a strong interest and experience in science communication are also encouraged to apply.
-We’re looking for applicants with well-developed writing skills, an interest in science, and an ability to write in an engaging way about complex topics.
-Writing samples are most important in the final decision; stories published in newspapers, magazines, or on websites intended for broad audiences are preferred.
+Applicants should have well-developed writing skills, an interest in science, and an ability to write about complex topics in an engaging, concise way.
+Writing and social media samples are most important in the final decision; stories published in newspapers, magazines, or on websites intended for broad audiences are preferred.

 Application Requirements

-Email a cover letter, resume, and three journalistic writing samples that showcase your ability to weave scientific concepts into an engaging story.
+Email a cover letter, resume, professional social media handle(s), and three journalistic writing samples that showcase your ability to weave scientific concepts into an engaging story.

 srucco@bnl.gov